midgard-digital/midgard-digital.github.io/nodes.md

 The cloud also enables us to maintain very low network latency so that our relays can reach neighboring relays well within the 50ms benchmark set by the Cardano network.

 ## Relays
-- cnode-r01.midgard.digital (Amsterdam)
+- cnode-r01.midgard.digital (Reykjavik, Iceland)
-- cnode-r02.midgard.digital (Iceland)
+- cnode-r02.midgard.digital (Hafnarfjordur, Iceland)